ramses02/Vaccines/  README.md

 ![Log reg cm](images/classifier.png)

+### Evaluation
+Our logistic regression outperforms our decision tree just slightly, but it does so by multiple measures.
+It has a higher precision score as well as overall accuracy score, and its ROC curve is slightly closer to ideal.

+Our final model has a precision score of 80.3%.
+Our simple model is slightly less precise with a score of 78.4%

 ### Recommendations
 We offer our logistic regression model to help the healthcare organization predict whether a patient will get the seasonal flu shot.

 We also offer a simplified model that achieves very similar results with only four inputs.
-Determining these four features about a patient is likely much more achievable than gathering 37 data points.
+Determining these four features about a patient is likely much more achievable than gathering 36 data points.
 The ease of making predictions about a patient may compensate for the slight loss of precision.

 Given its high correlation with vaccine status, we also recommend that doctors make a regular practice of recommending the flu vaccine to their patients.
 It is the only feature in the model completely within the control of our client, and it has a strong relationship with patients getting immunized.

 ### Next Steps